Connecting Kids to Coverage

 More About Connecting Kids to Coverage

-More than 1 in 5 children who are uninsured in the U.S. live in Texas.1 The predominantly Hispanic and Latino communities known as the colonias of the Rio Grande Valley (RGV) have some of the highest child uninsured rates in Texas.1 This due in part to the lack of public services, the ability to afford health care, and the fact that many of their parents’ employers’ health insurance plans don’t cover children.3 Additionally, many Hispanic and Latino families in the RGV are less likely to be aware of any programs available to help pay for insurance due to social factors such as the availability of information and resources in Spanish.4
+More than 1 in 5 children who are uninsured in the U.S. live in Texas.1 The predominantly Hispanic communities known as the colonias of the Rio Grande Valley (RGV) have some of the highest child uninsured rates in Texas.1 This is due in part to the lack of public services, the ability to afford health care, and the fact that many of their parents’ employers’ health insurance plans don’t cover children.3 Additionally, many families in the RGV are less likely to be aware of any programs available to help pay for insurance due to social factors such as the availability of information and resources in Spanish.4

 Community Health Workers Help Families Navigate Healthcare